 HLTAID003 Provide First Aid

-All students must complete a minimum of 120 hours of work experience in a regulated aged care facility to be deemed competent for this qualification.
+All students must complete a minimum of 120 hours of work experience in a regulated disability care facility or facility to be deemed competent for Certificate III in Individual Support Disability.

 How long will it take?